djalilhebal/lyrics-manager/README.md

 - `LyricsDatabase.search(query)`
 *"And what is the use of a database," thought Malice, "without searches or queries?"*

+- Add CLI a parameter like: --template "artist/[year] album/song.txt" (or ".lrc")

 ## Known issues
 **It accepts files that shouldn't be accepted.**

-Currently it ignores them when errors occur while parsing.
+Currently it ignores them if errors occur while parsing.

-Fixes:
-- Improve the whitelist regex, or
+Workaround: Improve the whitelist regex or add a blacklist regex.
-- Add a blacklist regex

-**Zipped files with non-ASCII characters in their names are *ruined***
+**Zipped files with non-ASCII characters in their names are 'ruined'**

-Example:
-- `Tal/A L'infini/Le Passé` -> `Tal/A L'infini/Le Pass├⌐.tx`
+For example, `Tal/A L'infini/Le Passé` becomes `Tal/A L'infini/Le Pass├⌐.tx`
-- `Snøfall.txt` -> `Sn├╕fall.tx`

 7-zip can neither read nor extract them.

 Fixes:
-- iconv (UTF8/UTF18 to ASCII), romanize("Passé/Snøfall") == "Passe/Snofall"
+- iconv (UTF8/UTF18 to ASCII), romanize("Le Passé") == "Le Passe"
 - The awesome `adm-zip` module is probably the problem, as 7-zip correctly processes .zip files with Unicode names.
-Just use a different module (?)
+So just use a different module (?)

 **HTML escape sequences**